ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
+{{site.data.keyword.attribute-definition-list}}

 # Configuring your network to use the customer-managed NSX ESG with your VMs
 {: #vc_esg_config}

 Configure the network for your virtual machines (VMs) so you can take advantage of the VMware NSX Edge™ Services Gateway (ESG) that is deployed in your VMware vCenter Server® instances.
 For more information about the security measures that are in place to help minimize security risk, see [Does the management services NSX Edge pose a security risk?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#faq-mgmt-nsx)

 VMware NSX® is a network virtualization platform that allows the virtualization of isolated networks and provides several networking services such as switches, routing, and firewalls.
-For more information about NSX, see [Overview of NSX](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.install.doc/GUID-10944155-28FF-46AA-AF56-7357E2F20AF4.html){:external}.
+For more information about NSX, see [Overview of NSX](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.install.doc/GUID-10944155-28FF-46AA-AF56-7357E2F20AF4.html){: external}.

 As part of the ordering process for your vCenter Server instance, the following actions are completed on your behalf:
 * A private customer subnet is ordered to be used by your VMs to access the {{site.data.keyword.cloud}} infrastructure private network.